pquiring/javaforce/readme.txt

 Building jfLinux
 ----------------
 After building Javaforce, native and stubs (launchers) you can run build.sh to build and package everything.
+Only Debian and Fedora (and their derivatives) are working.
+Partial support for Arch and FreeBSD are available.

 Requirements
 ------------